Many people worry about humanity’s seeming inability to self-regulate.

-The accessibility of having whatever we want in an instant weakens our self-regulation muscles.
+The ability to have whatever we want in an instant weakens our self-regulation muscles.

 Most goals can be reached, but they don’t happen by accident.
 They also don’t get realized in an instant.

-Goal achievement requires self-awareness, along with the attainment of the ability to delay gratification in favor of more desirable rewards at a later time.
-While self-regulation may not be at the top of most of our VIA character strengths lists, this strength is within all of us.
+Goal achievement requires self-awareness and the ability to delay gratification in favor of more desirable rewards at a later time.
+While self-regulation may not be at the top of most of our lists of strength, it is within all of us.
 It can grow, like all other strengths.

-Come along and read how you too, can learn to delay gratification and, in turn, open yourself up for improved self-regulation and higher goal achievement.
+Come along and read how you can learn to delay gratification and open yourself up for improved self-regulation and higher goal achievement.

 Delayed Gratification Exercises